Understanding Sparse JL for Feature Hashing: Combining rows to bound

 \end{lemma} \begin{proof} By Lemma~$\ref{combinerowseasy}$ with $T = 1$, we have that:

 Now, we apply Lemma~$\ref{lowerboundrow}$ to obtain the desired expression. \end{proof}

-For $q/T = 2$ and $q/T = \log(qmv^4/s^2)$, we make use of the following lemma that relates moments of products of rows to products of moments of rows by taking advantage of either $s$ and $\frac{1}{v^2}$ being sufficiently large.
-This method essentially uses a counting argument to show that not too many terms vanish as a result of negative correlations, and requires adding in an indicator for the number of nonzero entries in a row being $2$ for some cases (which is sufficient to prove Lemma~$\ref{lower}$).
-We defer the proof to \Cref{sec:auxlower}. \begin{lemma} Suppose $\mathcal{A}_{s,m}$ is a uniform sparse JL distribution.
-If $1 \le T \le q/2$ is an integer, $q/T$ is an even integer, $N := \frac{1}{v^2}$ is an even integer, and $2Tv^2 \le s$, then:
+For $q/T = 2$ and $q/T = \ln(qmv^4/s^2)$, we make use of the Lemma \ref{genterm} that relates moments of products of rows to products of moments of rows by taking advantage of either $s$ and $\frac{1}{v^2}$ being sufficiently large.
+The method essentially uses a counting argument to show that not too many terms vanish as a result of negative correlations, and requires adding in an indicator for the number of nonzero entries in a row being $2$ for some cases (which is sufficient to prove Lemma~$\ref{lower}$). \begin{lemma} Suppose $\mathcal{A}_{s,m,n}$ is a uniform sparse JL distribution.
+If $1 \le T \le q/2$ is an integer, $q/T$ is an even integer, $\frac{1}{v^2}$ is an even integer, and $2Tv^2 \le s$, then: